The Days

 But in the hyperreal United States, where “reality TV” has usurped reality itself, the problematic status of “the real” is precisely the issue.

 Unfortunately, while Bush might simply simulate a president, his simulations have real world results that affect millions of lives in profound and deadly ways.
-Now, I know better than to conflate “The Days” with..well..the days.
-But as a sign of the times, this one friggen scares me.
+Now, let’s not conflate “The Days” with..well..the days.
+But as a sign of the times, this sign friggen’ scares me.

 Reading is “Fun”damental: